jfcross4/advanced_stats/binomial_rv_lab.md

 # Soccer Player Birthdays

-Researchers recorder the birth months of 2,768 elite youth soccer players (on youth teams in the Spanish Professional Football League) from 2008-2009.
-The found that 1,024 of them were born in the first 3 months of the year.
+Researchers recorded the birth months of 2,768 elite youth soccer players (on youth teams in the Spanish Professional Football League) from 2008-2009.
+They found that 1,024 of them were born in the first 3 months of the year.

 <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3761747/" target="_blank">Journal Article Here</a>